 Make a tasty and healing cup of oregano tea.

-If you have a large garden and abundant harvest, be sure to save extra and put them into small herb jars to share as gifts with all your foodie friends and family.
+If you have a large herb garden and abundant harvest, be sure to dry extra and put them into small jars to share homegrown herbs with all your foodie friends and family.